OFA TU'UNGAFASI has gone from strength to strength since making his All Blacks debut in 2016.

 A defensive rock and big man, the softly-spoken Tu'ungafasi made his All Blacks debut in 2016 after establishing himself as one of the Blues’ standout players.

-He scored his first Test try against South Africa in 2017 and this year committed long term to New Zealand Rugby, re-signing through to 2021.
+He scored his first Test try against South Africa in 2017.

 Rugby runs in his family - his father Mofuike played for Tonga at the 1987 RWC and his younger brother Isi joined Ofa in the Auckland squad in 2015.

 Ofa Tu'ungafasi newsView all